 You must note that your system will get to a point where caffeine won’t work again, and you continue to pump more into your system while fighting tiredness or sleep.

-One thing you need to know is that it is mostly tiredness that leads to sleep while.
-Many had been battling sleep with energy drinks other than that are fortified with some caffeine.
+One thing you need to know is that it is mostly tiredness that leads to sleep.
+Many had been battling sleep with energy drinks other than those fortified with some caffeine.

 1. Visit your doctor